anzue/file_manager/README.md

 # file_manager
-Simple file manager writed on QT creator for Ubuntu.
+Simple file manager writed on QTCreator for Ubuntu.